Reviews, Best Prices, Comparisons, Expert Buying Guides

 1. Competitors:

-When the Galaxy S9 was launched, it faced competition from other flagship devices like the iPhone X, Google Pixel 2, and Huawei P20 Pro.
-Among these, the iPhone X also supported wireless charging, while others were either catching up or lacked the feature.
-The inclusion of wireless charging in the S9 gave it an edge over many competitors, positioning it as a forward-thinking device.
+At the time the Galaxy S9 was launched, it was competing against the Apple iPhone X, Google Pixel 2, and Huawei P20 Pro.
+Of the three, the iPhone X was also equipped with a wireless charging feature, while the others were either lagging behind or did not have the feature.
+The attachment of wireless charging to the S9 was an advantage over several rivals, and it was placed as a cutting-edge gadget.

 2. Evolution in the Galaxy Series: